Chapter 4 : Jolt

 Passing swiftly through the halls and avoiding the prefect routes, he arrived in the kitchens where various house elves were busy toiling away for the next day.
 He only had to say two words.

-The house elves were fond of Albus, not because he was kind, nor caring to fake it, but because he had helped them arrange a strike for better wages the year prior (which had resulted, as deliberately planned, with the Gryffindor common room in shambles).
+The house elves were fond of Potter, not because he was kind, nor caring to fake it, but because he had helped them arrange a strike for better wages the year prior (which had resulted, as deliberately planned, with the Gryffindor common room in shambles).
 Obviously Albus hadn’t done it out of some understanding of their plight, or Merlin forbid, because he actually had a heart underneath his shell of ice.
 It was more or less to test his powers of control against the Head Boy last year—a disdainful Gryffindor who often awarded him with detention.
-For some reason or other, Albus was always trying to see how far he could pit things.
+For some reason or other, Potter was always trying to see how far he could pit things.

 Normally Scorpius enjoyed the intrusive thrill this created in his otherwise conventional life, but occasionally, he had to wonder what went through his friend’s head.